 A detector (most commonly an electronic detector such as a CCD camera) is placed near the telescope focus and may be preceded by a spectrograph (for spectroscopic observations) or a filter (in order to restrict the observations to a particular smaller range of wavelengths).

 Whilst the majority of observations are done from the Earth's surface, space-based facilities such as Hubble and Kepler take advantage of being above the Earth's atmosphere, obtaining data that can not be obtained from the ground.

 What we do in HEAG

-Our optical astronomy research is in the areas of cataclysmic variable star photometry, transiting exoplanet photometry, and, most recently, spectroscopy of emission-line and Wolf-Rayet stars.
+Our optical astronomy research is in the areas of cataclysmic variable star photometry, transiting exoplanet photometry, and, most recently, spectroscopy of eta Carinae, southern Be stars, and occasional targets-of-opportunity in collaboration with other facilities such as the Hubble Space Telescope.
 Observations are undertaken in the University of Adelaide Optical Observatory, which is on the North Terrace campus.

 As this is a small facility operated solely by HEAG, there are no restrictions on availability, and we can dedicate the system to whatever observing programs we wish.
 These observing programs can be part of international campaigns for observing or monitoring particular sources, such as exoplanet host stars, emission-line stars, or gamma-ray counterparts.

 The University of Adelaide operates a one-square-metre muon detector on the Adelaide Campus, which records the number of detected cosmic ray muons every 15 minutes.